shobhitsinha-A/Donttouchthewhitetile/README.md

 COMPILING THE GAME
 ====================

-0. Copy the 'DontTouchTheWhiteTile.zip' folder on your Desktop.

-1. Open the 'DontTouchTheWhiteTile.zip' folder.
-You will see another folder 'DontTouchTheWhiteTile' above in the TaskBar press on "Extract all".

-2. OR simply from the Desktop right click on the 'DontTouchTheWhiteTile.zip' and press on "Extract All...".
-A text box will pop up asking for the path let the folder be extracted on the Desktop eg:C:\Users\admin\Desktop\DontTouchTheWhiteTile

-3. After extracting the folder a non-compressed folder will be visible with the name 'DontTouchTheWhiteTile'.

-4. Open this folder, another folder 'DontTouchTheWhiteTile' will be visible inside it of the type 'File Folder'.
+0. Open 'DontTouchTheWhiteTile' folder, another folder 'DontTouchTheWhiteTile' will be visible inside it of the type 'File Folder'.

-5. Copy this folder, go to the location where all the other NetBeans Projects are visible. eg:C:\Users\admin\Documents\NetBeansProjects
+1. Copy this folder, go to the location where all the other NetBeans Projects are visible. eg:C:\Users\admin\Documents\NetBeansProjects

-6. Paste the folder 'DontTouchTheWhiteTile' at this location where other NetBeans project are present.
+2. Paste the folder 'DontTouchTheWhiteTile' at this location where other NetBeans project are present.

-7. Open NetBeans in your PC/Laptop.
+3. Open NetBeans in your PC/Laptop.

-8. To open a project, on the left border an icon 'Projects' is visible.
+4. To open a project, on the left border an icon 'Projects' is visible.
 Click on the icon 'Projects.'

-9. Double click on "DontTouchTheWhiteTile->Source Packages->donttouchtheWhiteTile->
+5. Double click on "DontTouchTheWhiteTile->Source Packages->donttouchtheWhiteTile->
 DontTouchTheWhiteTile.java".